apache/gravitino/docs/integration-test.md

   Copyright 2023 Datastrato.
   This software is licensed under the Apache License version 2.
 -->
-# How to Run Integration Test
+# How to Run Integration Tests

 ## Introduction
-The test cases under the `integration-test` module are integration tests to ensure the correctness of the Graviton Server, and API and Client.
+The `integration-test` module contains test cases that serve as integration tests to ensure the correctness of the Graviton Server, API, and Client.
-You can run these tests either locally or on GitHub Actions.
+You can run these tests locally or on GitHub Actions.

-## Run on GitHub Actions
+## Running on GitHub Actions
-When you submit a pull request to branch of `main`, GitHub Actions will automatically run the integration test.
+When you submit a pull request to the `main` branch, GitHub Actions will automatically run the integration tests.
-You can check the test results in the `Actions` tab of the pull request page.
+You can view the test results in the `Actions` tab of the pull request page.
-The Github Acitons will run the integration test in the following steps:
+The integration tests are executed in the following steps:

-1. If you set `build docker image` label in the pull request, Then Github Acitons will trigger build the all docker image under the `./dev/docker/` directory, normal this step need about 10 minutes.
-If you modify the code of the dockerfile, you need to set `build docker image` label in the pull request.
+1. If you set the `build docker image` label in the pull request, GitHub Actions will trigger the build of all Docker images under the `./dev/docker/` directory.
+This step usually takes around 10 minutes.
+If you have made changes to the Dockerfile, you need to set the `build docker image` label in the pull request.
-2. If you not set `build docker image` label in the pull request, Then Github Acitons will pull docker image `datastrato/hive2:latest` from docker hub repository, normal this step need about 15 seconds.
+2. If you do not set the `build docker image` label in the pull request, GitHub Actions will pull the Docker image `datastrato/hive2:latest` from the Docker Hub repository.
+This step usually takes around 15 seconds.
-3. Run the docker image in the Github Acitons environment.
+3. The Docker image is then run in the GitHub Actions environment.
-4. Execute `./gradlew integrationTest` command to compile and package the Graviton project in `distribution` directory.
+4. If you set the `debug action` label in the pull request, GitHub Actions will run an SSH server with `csexton/debugger-action@master`, allowing you to remotely log in to the Actions environment for debugging purposes.
+5. The Graviton project is compiled and packaged in the `distribution` directory using the `./gradlew integrationTest` command.
-5. Run the integration test cases in the `integration-test` module.
+6. The integration test cases in the `integration-test` module are executed.
-6. Stop the docker image.
-7. Clean up the test environment.
+7. The Docker image is stopped.
+8. The test environment is cleaned up.

-## Run on Locally
+## Running Locally
-Before running the tests, Docker must be installed.
+Before running the tests, make sure Docker is installed.
-Then, execute `./gradlew build compileDistribution integrationTest` command to compile and package the Graviton project in `distribution` directory.
+Then, execute the `./gradlew build compileDistribution integrationTest` command to compile and package the Graviton project in the `distribution` directory.
-In addition, Graviton Server and third-part data source docker runtime environment will use some port.
-Please make sure these ports are not occupied.
+Additionally, the Graviton Server and third-party data source Docker runtime environments will use certain ports.
+Ensure that these ports are not already in use:

-+ Graviton Server: `8088` port.
+- Graviton Server: Port `8088`
-+ Hive Docker runtime environment: `50070`, `50075`, `10002`, `10000`, `8888`, `9083`, `7180`, and `22` port.
+- Hive Docker runtime environment: Ports `50070`, `50075`, `10002`, `10000`, `8888`, `9083`, `7180`, and `22`